It is the fastest three hours in media hosted by me, El Rushbo, and we're already into the third hour here.

 The same level of anger that's directed at them now will exist.

-It's in fact it'll be worse.
+In fact, it'll be worse.

 The day-to-day life of a Republican will be worse if they win while guaranteeing the Tea Party has no role in it.

-Now, I'll tell you what I could believe, put it over here on a little island.
+Now, I'll tell you what, I could believe, put it over here on a little island.

-It's easier to believe that something that has been can be again than it is to believe that something has never been will be.
+I could believe, because I've seen this, you know, the old Pascal, it's easier to believe that something that has been can be again than it is to believe that something has never been will be.

 Well, I have seen entities not care about winning.